What happens to us when facing challenge and change.

 What can you do when you are seeing the immobilisation and denial and you are hearing the words “I don’t know how to deal with this”?
 You assist people to feel confident and develop competency.

 - Talk with them about their ability to understand the challenge and respond positively to change.

 - Build their self-awareness of their own capacity to take on new concepts.

 - Reassure them that you are in this too and that a solution will be found.

 - Discuss how they could enhance their skills or knowledge to better embrace the challenge.

-Think back to last week’s article imagine if, when facing change and challenge, we also had a deep understanding that if we bring ourselves, all of our talent and knowledge and self-awareness, to a challenge how we could embrace it and respond.
+Think back to a previous article imagine if, when facing change and challenge, we also had a deep understanding that if we bring ourselves, all of our talent and knowledge and self-awareness, to a challenge how we could embrace it and respond.